telerik/winforms-docs/dock/object-model/alloweddockstates.md

 # AllowedDockStates

-__AllowedDockState__ property gives you the ability to determine the available dock states per ToolWindow.
+__AllowedDockState__ property gives you the ability to determine the available dock states per **ToolWindow**.
 There are several options for this properties which can be combined by bitwise operations.
 For example:

-#### Allow two stats only.
+#### Allow two states only.

 {{source=..\SamplesCS\Dock\CreatingRadDock.cs region=allowedDockState}}
 {{source=..\SamplesVB\Dock\CreatingRadDock.vb region=allowedDockState}}